Jonathan Carver Case Summary

 Alpine Academy was a residential center for teenagers with psychological difficulties.
-Carver took advantage of the girl’s vulnerability while cheating on his wife by sexually abusing his victim.
+Carver took advantage of the girl’s vulnerability by sexually abusing his victim.

 Prosecutors believed Carver began engaging in sexual activity with the girl when his wife was gone and that Carver had at least 20 sexual encounters with the teen starting in October 2008.